vestrel00/contacts-android/howto/howto-integrate-custom-data.md

 - The delegate functions are prettier but use Kotlin reflection, which could slightly affect runtime performance.
 - You can either extract nullable or non-nullable values using these functions.
-- Do not keep a reference to the `cursor: Cursor` or `includeFields: Set<HandleNameField>`.
-    - You don't need them as long as you use the functions defined in `AbstractEntityCursor`.
-    - Just pass them to the super.

 ## 5. Implement the mapper